 your class object to a MATLAB double object.
 See Object Converters for

-Abstract methods serve to define a class that cannot be instantiated itself, but serves as a way to define a common interface used by a number of subclasses.
+Abstract methods define a class that cannot be instantiated itself, but serves as a way to define a common interface used by numerous subclasses.
 Classes that contain abstract methods are often referred to as interfaces.
 See Abstract Classes for more information and examples.